-There is a Template for the evaluation paragraph in project documents; (Spanish); Template for the evaluation paragraph in project revisions; (Spanish)): 1) Type of evaluation; 2) quarter and year to initiate the evaluation; 3) budget (calculated with the Evaluation budget matrix) 4) use of evaluation results; 6) prior evaluations; and, 7) whether a cluster evaluation is planned.
-See Guidelines for Cluster Evaluation (requires pre-consultation with IES).
+There is a Template for the evaluation paragraph in the project document, (Spanish) and the project revision, (Spanish).
+Required details include 1) Type of evaluation; 2) Quarter and year to initiate the evaluation; 3) Budget (calculated with the Evaluation Budget Matrix) 4) Use of evaluation results; 6) Prior evaluations; and, 7) whether a Cluster evaluation is planned.
+See Guidelines for Cluster Evaluation.

 The ToR outline the purpose and the key questions to be answered; time frame and deliverables; as well as stakeholders and the use of the evaluation results.

-Once the evaluation team is recruited, the desk review phase starts, with the Manager providing access to all desk review materials.
+Once the evaluation team is recruited, the desk review phase starts, with the Manager providing all desk review materials.

-After the data collection and analysis, the evaluation team drafts the evaluation report (Guidelines Evaluation Reports, Template Evaluation Report (IPE);Template Evaluation Report (IDE)).
-The draft report is submitted through Unite Evaluations to IES for review, followed by a review by the Manager and the key stakeholders for any factual errors.
+The evaluation team drafts the evaluation report (Template Evaluation Report (IPE); (IDE)) and submits through Unite Evaluations to IES, followed by a review by the Manager and key stakeholders for any factual errors.

 The evaluation report is further disseminated by Programme/Project Manager for learning and improved UNODC programming.
 IES shares evaluation results with Member States and UNODC's Executive Director, as well as publishes Evaluation Reports and Evaluation Briefs on its website.
 All UNODC Evaluation Reports further undergo an external quality assessment (Quality Assessment of Independent Project and In-Depth Evaluation Reports).
 See the Evaluation Quality Assessment Report 2019 and the 2-page Summary.